CSCS and ECS Card Scheme

 The first CSCS cards were issued to trades people back in 1995, and the scheme has gradually grown to encompass most, if not all, of the occupations found on typical UK construction sites.
 This means that more communications cabling installers are being asked for their CSCS cards to be shown before being allowed on-site to do the fibre optic of copper datacoms cabling, and/or security monitoring cabling, around buildings.

-Why Apply for a CSCS Card?
+Why Apply for an ECS Card?

 Quite simply you will want to apply for a CSCS card because as a communications cabling professional you will find this to be a requirements before you can do your job on many UK construction sites.
 Even outside of the UK, the card can provide evidence of skills recognised under reciprocal arrangements with some equivalent foreign schemes.

-What is the point of CSCS cards?
+What is the point of ECS cards?

 The benefits of the Construction Skills Certification Scheme depend on who you are.
 For the client the scheme provides evidence that workers are skilled, competent and qualified to do the jobs they are employed to do on-site.
 For the individual worker, the evidence of skills is valuable in improving employment prosopects and reducing the scope for unskilled workers undercutting rates and providing correspondingly poor quality.